 5. Business Model Canvas

 The business model Canvas is especially recommended for developing ideas and aspects of a business plan.
 Key elements for a successful business are considered.
 Alexander Osterwalder has developed this model and it has become one of the most successful models to build innovative business ideas or to rethink an existing business model.
 Here is an example of the business model Canvas.
-Please click for the PDF version.
+Please click on the PDF version.

 The most important elements are the following: